IBM/telco-network-cloud-drivers/content/user-guides/operations/infrastructure-key-management.md

 # Use Cases

-LM infrastructure keys support a number of use cases:
+TNCO infrastructure keys support a number of use cases:

 * Provisioning (compute) infrastructure, such as VMs, with pre-defined SSH keys from the shared infrastructure key pool at infrastructure instantiation time.
-Note that this is dependant on the capabilities of the underlying VIM technology, and whether it supports the provisioning of new SSH keys from existing key material provided by LM.
+Note that this is dependant on the capabilities of the underlying VIM technology, and whether it supports the provisioning of new SSH keys from existing key material provided by TNCO.
-* Storing SSH keys in LM that have been generated during provisioning of infrastructure (e.g. VMs) by a Resource driver.
+* Storing SSH keys in TNCO that have been generated during provisioning of infrastructure (e.g. VMs) by a Resource driver.
 They can be stored either as per-resource keys, or in the shared infrastructure key pool so that the keys can be used to provision other infrastructure.

-In both cases, the storage of infrastructure keys in LM allows LM to securely communicate with infrastructure.
+In both cases, the storage of infrastructure keys in TNCO allows TNCO to securely communicate with infrastructure.

 # REST API